-Development proposals must limit the impact of light pollution from externally visible light sources.
-Proposals to install new external lighting in areas which are currently dark at night will be resisted unless:
+Development proposals must restrict the impact of light pollution from externally visible light sources.
+Proposals to install new external lighting in areas which are currently dark at night should demonstrate that:

-The lighting is needed to secure pedestrian security

-Light spillage is minimised through appropriate measures e.g. shields, low-glare fixtures, motion sensors on essential lights.
+- a) The lighting is needed to secure pedestrian security - b) Light spillage is minimised through appropriate measures e.g. shields, low-glare fixtures, motion sensors on essential lights.

-Context and rationale for Policy G13 - Dark Skies
+Context and rationale for Policy G12 - Dark Skies